dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-adding-search-engine-optimization.md

   - jekyll-seo-tag
 ```

+This specify that we are going to use a plugin called `jekyll-seo-tag`.
+It is a jekyll plugin to add metadata tags for search engines and social networks to better index and display your site's content.

-- Also, add html snippet to default page after the `include header.html` line.
+- Of course after installing the plugin we need to insert the html code snippet to our default page.
+We need to place this after the `include header.html` line.

 ```html
 ...